You are here:

 If you feel hot or your skin turns red, or if your joint pain is accompanied by other symptoms such as a rash or fevers, you probably do not have osteoarthritis.
 Check with your doctor about other causes, such as rheumatoid arthritis.

-No single test can diagnose osteoarthritis; however, sometimes doctors use tests to help confirm a diagnosis or rule out other conditions that could be causing a patient’s symptoms.
+No single test can diagnose osteoarthritis; however, sometimes doctors use tests to help confirm a diagnosis or rule out other conditions that could be causing your symptoms.
 Most doctors use a combination of the following methods:

-The doctor begins by asking the patient to describe the symptoms, and when and how the condition started, as well as how the symptoms have changed over time.
-The doctor will also ask about any other medical problems the patient and close family members have and about any medications the patient is taking.
+The doctor begins by asking you to describe the symptoms, and when and how the condition started, as well as how the symptoms have changed over time.
+The doctor will also ask about any other medical problems you and close family members have and about any medications you are taking.
 Accurate answers to these questions can help the doctor make a diagnosis and understand the impact the disease has on your life.

-The doctor will check the patient’s reflexes and general health, including muscle strength.
-The doctor will also examine bothersome joints and observe the patient’s ability to walk, bend, and carry out activities of daily living.
+The doctor will check your reflexes and general health, including muscle strength.
+The doctor will also examine bothersome joints and observe your ability to walk, bend, and carry out activities of daily living.

 X rays can help doctors determine the form of arthritis a person has and how much joint damage has been done.
 X rays of the affected joint can show such things as cartilage loss, bone damage, and bone spurs.
-But there often is a big difference between the severity of osteoarthritis as shown by the x ray and the degree of pain and disability felt by the patient.
+But there often is a big difference between the severity of osteoarthritis as shown by the x ray and the degree of pain and disability you feel.
 Also, x rays may not show early osteoarthritis damage until much cartilage loss has taken place.

 Also known as MRI, magnetic resonance imaging provides high-resolution computerized images of internal body tissues.
 This procedure uses a strong magnet that passes a force through the body to create these images.
 Doctors often use MRI tests if there is pain; if x-ray findings are minimal; and if the findings suggest damage to other joint tissues such as a ligament or the pad of connective tissue in the knee known as the meniscus.